 The lens has a 67mm filter thread which works fine with both screw-in and special bayonet mount filters.

 The original clip-on plastic hood PH-SB 67mm costs around $50.
 But in real life I prefer to use the PH-SA 67mm from the 135mm F4 Macro and 150mm F2.8 lenses which doesn’t vignette the corners on this lens too, even with filter.
 It also allows keeping only the one hood in my backpack for three lenses.
 Sometimes I use the Mamiya G2 bellows lens hood mounted with a special adapter.

 At the fully open aperture, this lens creates a light, hardly noticeable swirl of the background, which I like very much.
 It adds a bit of “magic” to the bokeh effect making the 105mm lens stand out from its analogs even in other medium format systems.

 This lens has a smooth and very pleasant bokeh effect.

 It is difficult to give this lens an objective assessment after it received so many, mostly positive, reviews on the web.
-The lens has a f/2.4 aperture, and that’s probably says it all.
+The lens has an F2.4 aperture, and that probably says it all.
 It was an absolutely unique feature at the time of the lens’s release in 1969, and it remains so now since no other lens with such maximum aperture has been released for the 6×7 frame size.
 Unless, of course, we consider different uncommon lenses such as Schneider Cinelux and others, which are not designed for Pentax 67, but can be adapted to it.
 It’s also worth mentioning that when Asahi entered the medium-format market, it simply had to create a lens with unique characteristics in order to gain a foothold on this market.

 When I had only one lens, I had nothing to compare it with.
 Now that I have two standard lenses, it seems possible to make a direct comparison.
 But in fact, there is no need for this.
 For me, these are completely different lenses with clearly defined areas of application, which, in my view, do not really overlap.
 Although, you can certainly buy any of them, and just use it without going into much detail.